rexluciano/node-db/README.md

 # NodeDB - Android based NoSQL Database
-A NoSQL Android Database that provides scalable and easy queries for Android mobile Apps.
-It's based on File Storage System like MongoDB that store and retrieve data from your local device storage.
+NodeDB is an Android based NoSQL Database system that provides free, scalable easy and secure Data Management system for Android application.
+It's fast, easy, and scalable database to store, read, and manage data easily.

 ## Add NodeDB to your Android app.